argonai/git-workshop/README.md

 - [ ] Create a branch called `hotfix-hobbies`
 - [ ] Make a change to the `hobbies.md` file and commit
 - [ ] Go back to the `development branch`
+- [ ] Use the merge command to merge `hotfix-hobbies` into development

 #### Updating branches